 Congratulations, you’ve got a plan for a new business, and you’re ready to start making a profit in your local area.
-You’re probably raring to go, with a million ideas on how you can reach out to your target audience and start making a name for yourself in your chosen niche.
+You’re probably raring to go, with a million ideas on how you can reach out to your target audience with SEO reseller packages and start making a name for yourself in your chosen niche.
 Unfortunately, before you can start setting the wheels in motion, there’s one final thing you’ll have to do: find your funding.

 Finding funding for a local business can be extremely tough.
 After all, it’s hard to convince a bank that they should trust you to make repayments on your loan, when you don’t have any hard evidence that your company idea will work.
 The good news is that there are options out there if you’re willing to look for them.
 Here are just some of the ways you can find the funding for your new start-up.

 Remember, before you can start searching for the right funding options for your company, you’ll need to think about how much cash you’re realistically going to need to get started.
 For instance, you might need a business office or premises – that’s something that Brian Weal’s company Swan Group Holdings can help local start-ups achieve.

 You’ll also have to think about insurance, office equipment, the initial cost of buying materials to make your product, and so on.
 Create a list of all your expenses so that you’re ready to approach any investor or funding company with the information they will need when considering whether to back you.